cmmvio/docs.cmmv.io/docs/3-RPC/1-Proto.md

 On the frontend, CMMV automatically integrates the Protobuf schema for seamless communication.
 With WebSocket support and binary communication through Protobuf, the frontend can make RPC (Remote Procedure Call) requests to the server using the defined contract methods.

-By using CMMV's auto-generated functions, such as AddTaskRequest, UpdateTaskRequest, etc., developers can interact with the backend contract without writing additional code for parsing and validation.
+By using CMMV's auto-generated functions, such as ``AddTaskRequest``, ``UpdateTaskRequest``, etc., developers can interact with the backend contract without writing additional code for parsing and validation.
 The functions are available directly in the context of the view, enabling effortless interaction from the UI.

 ## Frontend

 On the frontend, CMMV automatically integrates the Protobuf schema for seamless communication.
 With WebSocket support and binary communication through Protobuf, the frontend can make RPC (Remote Procedure Call) requests to the server using the defined contract methods.

-By using CMMV's auto-generated functions, such as AddTaskRequest, UpdateTaskRequest, etc., developers can interact with the backend contract without writing additional code for parsing and validation.
+By using CMMV's auto-generated functions, such as ``AddTaskRequest``, ``UpdateTaskRequest``, etc., developers can interact with the backend contract without writing additional code for parsing and validation.
 The functions are available directly in the context of the view, enabling effortless interaction from the UI.

 ```html
 <div class="todo-box" scope>